m-sureshraj/serverless-examples/attr-based-access-ctrl/frontend/README.md

 ```

 Check if the free-type user has access to the premium contents.
-The command below tries to list the premium contents by explicitly specifying the bucket name.
+The command below attempts to list the premium contents by explicitly specifying the bucket name.

 ```shell
 npm run list-bucket userType=free bucketName=dev-attr-based-acc-ctrl-premium-content
 ```

-The command should receive Access Denied response.
+The command should receive an Access Denied response.

 ```
 AccessDenied: Access Denied